- Crews are finishing up work on the last of six total project sites.

-- The federally funded program for passenger rail improvements includes six slope stabilization projects (map pdf 86kb) Two projects were constructed in 2013 and finished in early 2014.
+- The federally funded program for passenger rail improvements includes six slope stabilization projects (map pdf 186kb) Two projects were constructed in 2013 and finished in early 2014.
 Crews started work on the four remaining sites in summer 2015.
 Three are complete and the final one will be done by early summer 2016.

 - WSDOT and BSNF are working together on prevention/repair strategies like retaining walls, improved drainage systems and erosion control.
 This blog provides more information.

 WSDOT is taking several steps to help prevent landslides (pdf 2.1MB) – and train service disruptions – along the Amtrak Cascades corridor for passenger rail service, including:

 - Forming the Landslide Mitigation Work Group, which includes BNSF Railway Company, Sound Transit, Amtrak, and several municipal and state agencies.

 - Researching landslide causes and locations to identify high-risk areas along the rail corridor and writing the Landslide Mitigation Action Plan (pdf 2mb).

 - Participating in community engagement events in Edmonds, Mukilteo and Everett.

-- Mailing a landslide prevention informational brochure (pdf 340 kb) to all property owners along the rail line from Seattle to Everett.
+- Mailing a landslide prevention informational brochure (pdf 2.5 mb) to all property owners along the rail line from Seattle to Everett.